Articles of Interest

 Who can access the Profiling data and how?

-Non-BSC Parties can access Profile coefficient data (as descibed in the Data Flows page of the ELEXON website) under a certain fee.
+Non-BSC Parties can access Profile coefficient data (as described in the Data Flows page of the Elexon website) under a certain fee.

 The Profiling process

 The PrA service is a rolling process and the Profiling data (or Technical Product Deliverables) get updated twice a year.
-Before they can be used in Settlement, ELEXON present their analysis and validation findings to the Supplier Volume Allocation Group (SVG) who then decide whether to approve the new set of Deliverables to be used in Settlement in the following BSC Year.
+Before they can be used in Settlement, analysis and validation findings are presented to the Supplier Volume Allocation Group (SVG) who then decide whether to approve the new set of Deliverables to be used in Settlement in the following BSC Year.

 The Load Profiles and their use in electricity Settlement guidance notes detail the construction process, the data analysis stage, as well as the use of Load Profiles to derive half-hourly consumption values.